 The AC reviews the independence and objectivity of the external auditors through discussions with the external auditors as well as reviewing the non-audit fees awarded to them.
-An analysis of fees paid in respect of audit and non-audit services provided by breakdown for FY2020 is disclosed in Note 5 to the financial statements.
+An analysis of fees paid in respect of audit and non-audit services provided by breakdown for FY2021 is disclosed in Note 5 to the financial statements.
 The AC has reviewed all non-audit services provided by the external auditors and is satisfied that these non-audit services would not affect the independence and objectivity of the external auditors.

 The Group has complied with Rule 712, Rule 715, and Rule 716 of the Listing Manual in the appointment of its auditors.
+The Board and the AC have reviewed and satisfied that the appointment of different auditors for its foreign subsidiaries and associated company would not compromise the standard and effectiveness of the audit of the Group.
 The AC recommends to the Board the reappointment of Messrs Nexia TS Public Accounting Corporation as the external auditors of the Group at the forthcoming AGM.

-In the course of FY2020, the AC carried out the following activities:
+In the course of FY2021, the AC carried out the following activities: